-This is the final step in the plan factor calculation.
-Once the budget neutrality adjustment has been applied, the resulting plan factor is then applied to the portion of the capitation rate subject to risk adjustment for the appropriate contract year, creating rates that compensate the PH-MCOs based on the health risk of the enrolled population.
+For the Traditional rate cells (not including Newly Eligible), this is the final step in the plan factor calculation.
+Once the budget neutrality adjustment has been applied for the Traditional rate cells, the resulting plan factor is then applied to the portion of the capitation rate subject to risk adjustment for the appropriate contract year, creating rates that compensate the PH-MCOs based on the health risk of the enrolled population.